 Of the eight people charged in the case, six have pleaded guilty to insider trading, including Tortora, Adondakis and Danny Kuo, a former analyst at Whittier Trust Co., a South Pasadena, California-based wealth-management company.

 Assistant U.S. Attorney Richard Tarlowe told jurors in his opening statement yesterday that the government’s witnesses will include Adondakis, former Dell employee Sandeep Goyal and Hyung Lim, a former Altera Corp.
-(ALTR) executive.
+(ALTR:US) executive.

 “They used a corrupt chain of people to get the information into the hands of the defendants,” Tarlowe said.
 “The defendants chose to break the law.
 Why?
 Because they wanted to make big money for themselves and for their hedge funds.”

 Chiasson made more than $57 million trading on illegal Dell tips and about $10 million on Nvidia, the prosecutor said.
 Newman, at Stamford, Connecticut-based Diamondback, made about $3.8 million from Dell trades and earned about $48,000 on Nvidia, he said.

 The two are charged with conspiracy to commit securities fraud and five counts of securities fraud.
 The latter crime is punishable by as long as 20 years in prison.
 Both men have pleaded not guilty.